-☐ Open the Diagnostics > Email Notification n > Global dialog.
-In the Notification urgent frame, you specify immediately. ☐ In the Severity field, you specify the mi ☐ In the Subject field, you specify the subject field. • In the Notification non-urgent frame, you specify the settings for emails which the device send periodically.
+☐ Open the Diagnostics &gt; Email Notification &gt; Global dialog.
+In the Notification urgent frame, you specify the settings for emails which the device sends immediately. ☐ In the Severity field, you specify the minimum severity. ☐ In the Subject field, you specify the subject of the email.
+In the Notification non-urgent frame, you specify the settings for emails which the device sends periodically.
 In the Severity field, you specify the minimum severity.
-In the Subject field, you specify the subject of the email. □ Apply the settings temporarily.
-To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. logging email severity immediate <level></level> To specify the minimum severity for events for which the device sends an email immediately. logging email severity periodic <level></level> To specify the minimum severity for events for which the device sends an email periodically. logging email subject add <immediate periodic="" =""> TEXT</immediate> To add a subject line with the content TEXT.
+In the Subject field, you specify the subject of the email. ☐ Apply the settings temporarily.
+To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. logging email severity immediate <level></level> To specify the minimum severity for events for which the device sends an email immediately. logging email severity periodic <level></level> To specify the minimum severity for events for which the device sends an email periodically. logging email subject add <immediate periodic="" =""> TEXT</immediate> To add a subject line with the content TEXT.